WillDenby/make-python-faster/src/memory_management/reducing_footprint_and_avoiding_leaks.md

 ## Using Generators

-Generators yield items one at a time, consuming less memory when processing large datasets.
+Generators yield items one at a time, consuming less memory when iterating through a series of operations:

-**Example of using a generator:**

 ```python
 def large_file_reader(file_name):